-Further, CCHA aims to have all Special Connection designated providers contracted as soon as feasible, pending agreement on reimbursement.
+CCHA has extended an invite to all Special Connections designated providers to become in network, not all have been willing to accept the Special Connections rate at this time.
 Providers have expressed dissatisfaction in the SUD reimbursement.
 The providers who are contracted with CCHA have expressed appreciation for the opportunity to serve a concentration of CCHA members, as this allows both parties to operate within rate setting parameters.